 Authorised officers have roles in both the routine management of cooling water systems, and in investigating outbreaks of Legionnaires’ disease.

 Authorised officers are typically environmental health officers.
 They are employed by local government authorities or NSW Health.

 Authorised officers carry out regulatory oversight functions and ensure that occupiers, duly qualified persons (DQPs), competent persons and independent auditors comply with the Regulation.

-Authorised officers have powers under the Public Health Act 2010 and the Regulation to:
+Authorised officers have powers under the Public Health Act 2010 and the Public Health Regulation 2022 to:

 Authorised officers can require occupiers to provide the following documents: